coderFlameyosFlow/FlameWare/README.md

 18 lines to 14 lines, and thats just a sample, imagine real code, man.

 ## Extensibility and Customizability
-FlameWare is more of the "I will let you customize and extend features" than "I will have complete features" kind of framework.
+FlameWare is more of the "I will let you customize and extend features" than "I will have complete features" kind of framework, which is also why it is so small

-We plan to have you find a lot of Extensibility in FlameWare, and customizability, heck, we want you to be able to customize everything!
+We plan to have you find a lot of Extensibility in FlameWare, even in the first versions!

-You will soon customize messages,

 ## Support
 Yes, I am literally active every hour on discord and I am willing to help anyone.

-There is quick support as long as you ping me! *(Unless there is an emergency)*
+There is quick support as long as you ping me! *(unless there is an emergency)*

 ## Jar Size
+Speaking of small, here is the Size.

 *Okay, this has to be big with all these features.. right?*

-As of now, here are the size of the modules (common included in all of them):
+As of now, here are the size of the modules with ***no minimization***: (these are the last checked size, could be higher or even lower)
-- Spigot: 41kb (without ASM)
+- Spigot & Common Combined: 39.1kb

 FlameWare is light despite its features!
 ### How is it really done?
-First of all, there are hardly to no implementations, everything is either compiled or a small implementation, here are the used libraries:
+First of all, there are no implementations, everything is compiled only, here are the used libraries:
-- ASM - implementation (5 classes in total)
 - Lombok - compiled only
 - Jetbrains annotations - compiled only

-and then of course, classics, like spigot, etc.

-There are also a low amount of classes to be able to make the jar size smaller.
+Other reasons may be:
+- Because of the incredibly low amount of classes, interfaces, enums and annotations combined (22 as of now for Common + Spigot)
+- Removal of the meta data using Shadow Jar
+- FlameWare attracts the eye of people looking for extensibility, not complete features, leaving more space for your projects!
+- and more!

 # Installation
 Fine, you convinced me, how do I try this?